 Reykjavík Roasters has various locations in the city (including at two art galleries – they clearly appreciate art almost as much as coffee!) but our favorite one is at Kárastígur, right in the heart of downtown Reykjavík.

 Founded by two bakers from Syria, Café Aleppo brings a little taste of the Middle East to downtown Reykjavík.
 As well as serving seriously delicious sweet pastries (they’re the only place in Iceland that we know of that sells freshly baked baklava), they also make authentic Turkish coffee made with cardamom – and believe us when we say it’s delicious!

-There is also a bakery on site, (is there a better smell in the world than freshly baked bread combined with freshly brewed coffee?) - their sourdough bread is particularly good – almost as good as their coffee!
+There is also a bakery on site (is there a better smell in the world than freshly baked bread combined with freshly brewed coffee?) and their sourdough bread is particularly good – almost as good as their coffee!

 Mokka café house is truly a Reykjavík institution – they’ve been serving coffee from their cozy and intimate downtown location since 1958.
-Mokka is a favorite haunt of the Reykjavík art community and its walls are adorned with the latest art display of its patrons.
-Its location on Skolavörðustígur is perfect as well, if you’re lucky you can get a table outside!
+Mokka is a favorite haunt of the Reykjavík art community and its walls are adorned with its patron’s latest art collection.
+Its location on Skolavörðustígur is perfect to sit outside if the weather is nice and gaze over the city.

-Like most coffee houses in Reykjavík, there is a selection of cakes and light savory dishes to go with your brew, but we just cannot resist their huge waffles smothered with jam and cream that Mokka are synonymous with – and we don’t think you will be able to either!
+Like most coffee houses in Reykjavík, there is a selection of cakes and light savory dishes to go with your brew, but we just cannot resist their huge waffles smothered with jam and cream that Mokka are famous for – and we don’t think you will be able to either!

 Skólavörðustígur 22 Reykjavík 101